How to find articles

 Nogué, J., & Villanova, J. L. (2002).
 Spanish colonialism in Morocco and the Sociedad Geográfica de Madrid, 1876-1956.
 Journal of Historical Geography, 28(1), 1-20.

-From the drop-down menu, choose the Journal Title search option in the library catalogue.
-Enter the journal name in the search box.
+On the Advanced Search screen, select the Title Search Index, and enter the name of the journal.
+At the bottom of the Advanced Search screen, in the Format drop-down menu, select Journal/Magazine.
 Journals may be in print or electronic format.
 Make sure to look at the subscription years to see if they cover the years for which your article was published.

-If you have a citation for an article, another option to see if it is available online is to use Article Finder.
+If you have a citation for an article, another option to see if it is available online is to use the article search in the Sofia Discovery tool.

 What if the article is not available at Concordia?